-The iPhone XR looks nearly identical the iPhone XS models, but it's actually 0.6mm thicker, which is just about noticeable in the hand when you hold them together, but is pretty meaningless in the grand scheme of things.
+The iPhone XR is just about identical to the iPhone 11 (save for the different cameras on the back, and looks extremely close to the iPhone 11 Pro too, but it's actually marginally thicker than the Pro, which is just about noticeable in the hand when you hold them together, but is pretty meaningless in the grand scheme of things.

-It also has a bigger bezel than that the XS.
+It also has a bigger bezel than that the 11 Pro.
 The screen still has the curved corners and notch, but with a slightly larger black border around the side.

-It makes it look not quite as premium as the XS – the closer the screen comes to the edge, the more futuristic a phone feels – but it’s not a big deal.
+It makes it look not quite as premium as the 11 Pro – the closer the screen comes to the edge, the more futuristic a phone feels – but it’s not a big deal.